hussain-shaheen/React-Practice/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This for the practice of React JS...
+This contains the components needed for the FYP Project, I'll rename them later in the next commit and these components are used to be used in the main-app which I will add on later.

-I'va made this for future usage as this contains some of the stuff that I will require in the near future.
+There are issues with the main picture for the headlines but I'll look into that later, currently looking into the "more" feature requested.